atedja/go-vector/README.md

     cross, _ := vector.Cross(v1, v2)
     dot, _ := vector.Dot(v1, v2)

+In general, all functions under `vector` package is designed to always return the result without modifying the existing vectors.

 #### And more!

 `Add`, `Subtract`, `Scale`, `Resize`, `Zero`, `Magnitude`, `Unit`